Alopecia areata is a medical condition that causes a person's hair to fall out.

 In many cases, alopecia areata is treated with medicines that are used for other conditions.
 Treatment options for alopecia areata include:

 - Corticosteroids: Anti-inflammatory drugs that are prescribed for autoimmune diseases.
 Corticosteroids can be given as an injection into the scalp or other areas, orally (as a pill), or applied topically (rubbed into the skin) as an ointment, cream, or foam.
 Response to therapy may be gradual.

 - Minoxidil lotion or foam: This is applied to the scalp and can stimulate hair regrowth after two to three months.
 It is not recommended for those under the age of 16 and is not available on the NHS, but can be prescribed privately or bought over the counter.
 It can take up to a year for a maximum response, and its effect is dependent on continuous use.

-Other medicines that are used for alopecia areata with varying degrees of effectiveness include medications used to treat psoriasis and topical sensitisers (medicines that are applied to the skin and cause an allergic reaction that can cause hair growth).
+Other drugs that are used for alopecia areata with varying degrees of effectiveness include medications used to treat psoriasis and topical sensitisers (chemicals that are applied to the skin and cause an allergic reaction that can cause hair growth).

 Apart from medicinal treatments, there are various cosmetic and protective techniques that people with alopecia areata can try.
 These include:

 - Using makeup to hide or minimise appearance of hair loss.